SAP-samples/btp-task-center-integration/cloud-for-customer/Configure-primary-btp-destination.md

-## Creating Primary Destination with Technical User
+## Creating primary destination with technical user

 **Prerequisites**

-1. You have completed the steps mentioned in the previous card and have a User ID and Password.
+1. You have completed the steps mentioned in the previous card and have a user ID and password.

 2. You have your SAP Cloud for Customer tenant URL.